-Stroke.
+- Stroke.
 This is very rare

-    Good to know: If a pregnant person suddenly discovers that their watch, bracelets or rings no longer fit their arm or hand, or that their sleeves are suddenly tight, they should seek medical help immediately.
+Good to know: If a pregnant woman suddenly discovers that their watch, bracelets or rings no longer fit their arm or hand, or that their sleeves are suddenly tight, they should seek medical help immediately.

 Good to know: It should be noted that not all painkillers are safe for use in pregnancy.
 Pregnant women should consult with their doctor about what pain-relieving measures might work for them.
 If a pregnant woman has a headache that does not resolve on its own within a reasonable time, they should contact their care provider.

 It is possible for preeclampsia-related hypertension to happen at the same time as chronic hypertension.
 It may be quite difficult to diagnose preeclampsia in women with chronic hypertension.
 10

 It may be hard to diagnose preeclampsia-related proteinuria accurately in women with pre-existing proteinuria or renal diseases.
 One indication that preeclampsia-related proteinuria is present may be a sudden upward spike in the levels of protein being excreted.

 In all of these cases, if proteinuria is present, preeclampsia is also likely to be present.